SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 > The [generic object index](https://stedolan.github.io/jq/manual/#GenericObjectIndex:.[%3Cstring%3E]) `."API Endpoint"` is a little different to what we've seen up to now.
 Previously we've been able to refer to properties just using the property name, such as `.labels` or `.displayName`.
 >
-> But because this property name contains special characters (such as spaces), we can't do that, and so have to enclose it in double quotes (if you're thinking that having JSON property names with spaces is odd, you're right).
+> But because this property name contains special characters (a space, in this case), we can't do that, and so have to enclose it in double quotes (if you're thinking that having JSON property names with spaces is odd, you're right).
 >
 > And just as a "by the way", the expression `."API Endpoint"` is just shorthand for the full generic object index expression `.["API Endpoint"]`.
 >